wp-plugins/sz-google/readme.txt

 = Google Analytics module =
 **<a href="http://goo.gl/6bzDMO"> </a>**

 **Generate code:** Once activated the module from the admin panel and entered your code UA, plugin will insert on your web page code needed to google analytics to generate statistics access your website.
-You can choose to hide the code when using the administration panel, or when a user is connected.

 * `Google analytics classic and universal.`
 * `Google analytics enable frontend.`